kilofox/kohana/system/guide/kohana/files/config.md

     // In your view:
     foreach ($versions as $version) {
-        // echo some html to display each version
+        // echo some HTML to display each version
     }